algolia/algoliasearch-client-php/README.md

 ```bash
 composer require You can install the package via composer:
 ```
+If you don't use Composer, you can copy the `algoliasearch.php` file and the `src` and `resources` directories to your project).

 Next you'll have to initialize the client with your ApplicationID and API-Key.
 You can find all of them on [your Algolia account](http://www.algolia.com/users/edit).

 ```php